 Hypogymnia Heterophylla, or as it is more commonly called, Seaside Bone Lichen can be found on southern Vancouver Island.
 This lichen is currently listed as threatened under the Species at Risk Act.
 On the southern coast of Vancouver Island, there are seven known populations of Seaside Bone Lichen, they are all located within 40 km of each other.

 There are thought to be around 3000 individual lichens that can be found in these populations.
 Seaside Bone Lichen is a foliose lichen that grows on the branches of conifers, particularly Shore Pines, it is pale grey color and has finely branched lobes.
-Its branches are hollow and dark brown inside, they often covered in small black dots.
-The lichen’s fruiting bodies are an orangy brown and can be seen sitting on short stems.
+Its branches are hollow and dark brown inside, they are often covered in small black dots.
+The lichen’s fruiting bodies are orange-brown and can be seen sitting on short stems.

 In Canada, Seaside Bone Lichen has a very narrow range.
 All known populations occur within about 100 m of the ocean.
 Look for it on the branches of young Shore Pine, especially windswept trees at the seashores.
 The main threat to Seaside Bone Lichen is climate change, destruction of and the removal of the host trees.